RxSwiftCommunity/RxController/README.md

 }
 ```

-### Send a step to Flow from a child view model
+### Send a step to the flow from a child view model

-In a general way, The method `steps.accpet()` of RxFlow cannot be revoked from a child view model, because we do not return the instances of the child view controller and child view model in the `navigate(to)` method of a flow.
+In a general way, the method `steps.accpet()` of RxFlow cannot be revoked from a child view model, because we didn't return the instances of the child view controller and child view model in the `navigate(to)` method of a flow.

-To solve this problem, RxController provides a method `acceptStepsEvent` in the child view model, using the data transportation introduced above.
+To solve this problem, RxController provides a method `acceptStepsEvent` in the child view model, to send a step to the flow from a child view model.

 ```Swift
 acceptStepsEvent(DemoStep.stepname)